 Etiquette Tips for Tradesmen

 - Bring your ID and certification.
-As a workman, carry your personal ID to prove qualifications about to enter a client’s home.
+As a workman, carry your personal ID to prove qualifications for entering a client’s home.
 Besides, if you work for an agency, you must always present it along with your employer.
 A homeowner may know the person entering the house.

 - Give detailed information.
 When you first meet with a client in need of your services, provide full details about the work you’re about to execute in their residence.